 Understanding electricity retail plans

 The standard contract price is the default plan that many Australians may find themselves on.
 Even in states where this price is regulated, the default plan is generally among the most expensive

 Still, as more customers become aware that electricity retail is now a competitive market, retailers are increasingly creating new plans to try and win customers; for most people, there are dozens of electricity pricing plans to choose from.

-But with choice comes confusion and risk.
+But with choice comes added complexity and risk.
 Electricity pricing plans are generally complicated, and it can be difficult to know which way to go.
 That’s why companies like GoSwitch emerged.
-The GoSwitch electricity comparison service collates data from available plans in its database, summarises the small print and shows you an expected dollar amount saving for each plan.
+The GoSwitch comparison service collates data from available plans in its database, summarises the small print and shows you an expected dollar amount saving for each plan.
 The database is continuously updated to make sure consumers have access to up to date information.

 Many of the big factors behind electricity pricing are beyond the control of the consumer; here’s how you can make the most of the things you CAN control to keep your costs down: